about

 billy lombardo is the author of The C.A.P.E.
 Crusade: Your Guide to a Great College Application Personal Essay, The Logic of a Rose: Chicago Stories, The Man with Two Arms, Morning Will Come, and Meanwhile, Roxy Mourns.

-A dynamic speaker and performer, billy has presented and performed at more than 300 high schools, universities, conferences, and literary events since 1989.
+A dynamic speaker and performer, billy has presented and performed at more than 300 high schools, universities, conferences, and literary events.
 He runs a writing and editing business called Writing Pros/e and teaches in the English department at Trinity High School in River Forest, IL.

 billy has coached hundreds of students through successful college application personal essays, and still works one-on-one with a limited number of clients.